If you publish a page on your website, will Google index and rank it?

-Even though the compliant URLs numbered only about 25,000, Google only managed to crawl little more than half in the course of a month.
-As we can see below, Google’s crawl budget allowed for more than the total number of compliant URLs, but the remainder of the budget was spent on non-compliant URLs.
+Even though the indexable URLs numbered only about 25,000, Google only managed to crawl little more than half in the course of a month.
+As we can see below, Google’s crawl budget allowed for more than the total number of indexable URLs, but the remainder of the budget was spent on non-indexable URLs.

 This is unfortunate since the site could potentially have achieved a near 100% crawl ratio, making it more likely that more pages would drive traffic.
 Another possible result of omitting this mass of non-canonical URLs from being crawled is that more pages could be crawled more frequently, and we find that more frequently crawled pages tend to produce more visits.

 Google called this problem out as a waste of crawl budget years ago, yet it still exists as a major problem for SEO.

 Wasting server resources on these types of pages will drain crawl activity from pages that do actually have value, which may prevent or delay Google from discovering your great content.

 By using your site’s robots.txt file, you can tell search engine bots what to crawl and what to ignore.
 If you’re unfamiliar, robots.txt files live at the root of websites and look like this:

 Visit Google’s documentation for more information on creating robots.txt files.

 So how do these files help preserve your crawl budget?